hapax/hapax.github.io/assets/chance.md

 even potentiation of brain cells, most of which are not under the user's control.

+Some of these cycles are in sync, for instance blood flow and breathing in the cardian cycle, but many are not.
+These uncontrolled, uncorrelated cycles lead to ineliminable and deterministic jitter in the roll of a dice.
+We can model these very simply.
+Consider

 <!-- I've talked a lot about chaos so far, but haven't really dealt with
 jitter, the randomisation of the initial condition.
 You might object all we have done is replace the randomness of the